 Are Green Apples Keto?
 All Apple Types & Keto Fruits Reviewed

-We’ve all heard the saying “an apple a day keeps the Doctor away” and this is because apples are often marketed and glorified as the epitome of a healthy snack, but is a green apple keto approved?
+We’ve all heard the saying “an apple a day keeps the Doctor away” and this is because apples are often marketed and glorified as the epitome of a healthy snack.
+However, there’s still a question whether green apples are ketogenic.

-As delicious as green apples are, they may not be the best choice for those working to maintain a state of ketosis due to their high carb count and glycemic index.
+With a green apple, ketogenic diet may not be met.
+As delicious as they are, green apples may not be the best choice for those working to maintain a state of ketosis due to their high carb count and glycemic index.

 But in any case, we’ll review the carbs in every apple type, if any types of apple is keto, and provide a list of keto fruit to choose from for the next time you’re craving something sweet!